 What better way to appreciate a day of wearing green than to celebrate things that are green?

-It was hard to narrow down the list, but here are nine green things that I find especially cool:
+It was hard to narrow down the list, but here are eight green things that I find especially cool:

 1) Portrait of Boris Karloff as Frankenstein’s Monster, by Basil Gogos.
 The Monster is my favorite of the “classic” monsters.
 I find the original movie so heartbreaking.
 Basil Gogos was an American illustrator best known for his portraits of movie monsters which appeared on the covers of Famous Monsters of Filmland magazine, and painted these characters in an amazing array of c Continue reading →

 The Eclipse!
 Wow!
 What a day.
 I had been looking forward to this for weeks; I had a bit of a hard time getting the special glasses, though.
 I thought I was ordering them in plenty of time, but even a month before, they were selling out FAST.
 I got mine from a telescope supply company, and dangitall, I had to buy a ten-pack because that was all they had.
 But I was able to share with friends who couldn’t score any, so that was nice.